Find Your Perfect School

 The work of crime scene investigators is crucial to the legal system.
 By choosing this profession, you can aid in investigating crimes, analyzing the evidence, and prosecuting offenders.
 Obtaining an online bachelor’s degree in crime scene investigation is exciting and beneficial in light of recent technological advancements.
 You get to work with the newest law enforcement and crime prevention professionals.

 Crime scene investigation may be the stuff of TV shows and movies, but in the real world, it is a serious and all-important job that requires extensive education and training!
 On our list are excellent online undergraduate programs featuring Crime Scene Investigation that promote academic competence in every student, owing to these features:

-- Offered as a 100% distance learning or hybrid program to accommodate working adults who seek to obtain the Crime Scene Investigation bachelor’s degree while keeping their career commitments,
+- Offered as a 100% distance learning or hybrid program to accommodate working adults who seek to obtain a Crime Scene Investigation bachelor’s degree while keeping their career commitments,

 - Feature rigorous, research-intensive coursework that enhances students’ knowledge of the discipline and supplements their professional and interpersonal skills, equipping them for career preparedness in the field of Crime Scene Investigation,

 - Utilize top-rated Learning Management Systems for easy access to virtual coursework and tools while providing 24/7 technical assistance,